bodong1987/Avalonia.PropertyGrid/README.md

 To do this, you only need to mark the property with a custom Attribute.
 If you need to implement your own rules, just implement your own rules from.

-***The implementation behind this depends on IReactiveObject in PropertyModels, you can implement it yourself, or directly derive your Model from ReactiveObject.***
+**The implementation behind this depends on `IReactiveObject` in `PropertyModels`, you can implement it yourself, or directly derive your Model from `ReactiveObject`.**

 **AbstractVisiblityConditionAttribute**.
 One thing to pay special attention to is **that any property that needs to be used as a visibility condition for other properties needs to be marked with [ConditionTarget].**